 California has always been a trendsetter when it comes to the culinary arts—from its extraordinary array of ethnic fare to its cutting-edge, vegetable-forward, local-leaning food habits started decades ago.
 And the Golden State continues to push the boundaries.
 (Want to sample some of the state's best eats while on a Highway 101 road trip?
 Try these options.)
 Here are eight trends that still make California the place to eat.

 Born in San Diego and Baja California, Cali-Baja marries the north-of-the-border emphasis on fresh, seasonal ingredients with south-of-the-border flavors like those of Baja-Med cuisine, a flavor profile that has taken on a life of its own.
-Much of the Cali-Baja rise in popularity can be attributed to chef Javier Plascencia, who melded his Mexican upbringing with his Southern California culinary education to create the distinct cooking style.
-Around San Diego, you might also find inventive dishes like Michelada-steamed mussels at Galaxy Taco or the Mexican Street Bowl—an in-season produce salad topped with spicy chili—at Puesto.
+Around San Diego, you can experience this distinct cooking style with inventive dishes like Michelada-steamed mussels at Galaxy Taco or the Mexican Street Bowl—an in-season produce salad topped with spicy chili—at Puesto.

 Japanese noodle soup continues to heat up in the Golden State.
 It’s the perfect meal: hearty and warming and rib-sticking good.
 Combine pork belly, noodles, and a deep, flavorful broth in a bowl and it is no wonder ramen has created an entire West Coast state of soup slurpers.
 But the ramen joint has recently evolved: Santa Clara’s Orenchi Ramen continues to draw lines for its traditional noodle soup, but it also serves up new concoctions like a soup with pine nuts, miso broth, baby bok choy, and pork.
 And Oakland’s new Itani Ramen takes a spin around the regional ramen world of Japan, offering more than the usual noodles-and-pork-belly soup.